sunable/GitCheck/README.md

 - `status`: looks at the current status
 -  `add` : add files to staging area
 -  `commit` : save snapshot and write a message
+-  `log` : look at the commit log history
+       - `log --oneline`: just look at the oneline version